This is based on opinion. Please don't list it on a work's trope example list.

 All in the Family

-The Season 8 finale "The Stivics Go West" was both a Very Special Episode and a tearjerker, in that it was the final time all four of the show's main stars – Carroll O'Connor, Jean Stapleton, Rob Reiner and Sally Struthers – appeared together as regulars.note Archie and Mike's final conversation, where Mike thanks Archie for all his support over the years, tells him he loves him, and awkwardly embraces him, is very touching.
+The Season 8 finale "The Stivics Go West" was both a Very Special Episode and a tearjerker, in that it was the final time all four of the show's main stars – Carroll O'Connor, Jean Stapleton, Rob Reiner and Sally Struthers – appeared together as regulars.note Reiner and Struthers both would appear in two later episodes, reuniting the foursome.
+Archie and Mike's final conversation, where Mike thanks Archie for all his support over the years, tells him he loves him, and awkwardly embraces him, is very touching.
 Shortly thereafter comes an emotional farewell.
 The final scene has a deeply saddened Archie watch the taxi – with his daughter, son-in-law and grandson, Joey, inside – drive away.
 Archie chokes back a sob, a few tears welling up.
 Edith, who had gone into the kitchen to get Archie a beer, returns to the living room, and sees Archie wiping his eyes.
 Quickly, she runs back into the kitchen so he doesn't know she's seen him crying, and announces she's bringing him a beer.
 Archie puts on a braver face when Edith walks in.
 Edith then sits next to Archie, and they sit, sadly, in the now-silent house.

 Archie Bunker's Place

 The Season 2 opener "Archie Alone" saw Archie in deep denial over Edith's death (after series star Jean Stapleton decided to leave the show).
 Eventually frustrated that everyone is talking about it, Archie shouts at the world to go away.
 He then goes upstairs and sees one of Edith's slippers, before he has his emotional breakdown.